 In August of 2013 – Sunday, August 18, to be exact, I received a call from Doug “Cosmo” Clifford, the original drummer with the legendary Creedence Clearwater Revival.

-Along with singer/guitarist, writer, John Fogerty, guitarist Tom Fogerty, and bassist, Stu Cook, he’s a member of the Rock and Roll Hall of Fame, too.
+Along with the other founding members of CCR, singer/guitarist, writer, John Fogerty, guitarist Tom Fogerty, and bassist, Stu Cook, he’s a member of the Rock and Roll Hall of Fame, too.

 Anyway, Doug was calling to see if I could fill in for him with Creedence Clearwater Revisited, the project that he and Stu Cook had started back in 1995, for a few shows starting on Thursday, August 22.
 Of course, I said yes, and, after they sent me a board mix of a recent show, quickly got started learning about 20 songs!